isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

   - title: What are the safe management measures that we must follow for solemnizations outside of the home / the ROM(M) Building?
     content: |
-      Up to (a) 100 persons (without PET), or (b) 250 persons (with PET) may attend the solemnization, subject to the safe capacity of the venue.
+      Up to (a) 50 persons (without PET), or (b) 250 persons (with PET) may attend the solemnization, subject to the safe capacity of the venue.
 The caps exclude the Licensed Solemnizer, interpreter, and any other vendors engaged to provide authorised services for the solemnization (kept to a minimum).

       For the safety of all who are attending your solemnization, please ensure that you and your guests comply with the following measures:

-      1. For solemnizations with more than 20 attendees, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to eight people for the remaining guests.
+      1. For solemnizations with more than 20 attendees, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to five people for the remaining guests.
 At least 1 metre safe distancing must be observed between groups, as well as between the “wedding party” and other groups, at all times, including for photo-taking.

-      2. If the total number of attendees is between 50 to 100 persons, attendees must be split into multiple zones of up to 50 persons in a zone.
+      2. If the total number of attendees is between 51 to 250 persons, attendees must be split into multiple zones of up to 50 persons in a zone.
 All attendees, including the “wedding party”, must be assigned to one zone only, and there must be no entering of unassigned zones.
 An exception is made for the wedding couple, who may enter an unassigned zone briefly e.g. to take photos.

-      3. For solemnizations involving between 101-250 attendees, PET is required for the wedding couple.
+      3. For solemnizations involving between 51-250 attendees, PET is required for the wedding couple.
 PET must be done (i) before entry to the reception, and (ii) at most 24 hours before the end of the event.

       4. Masks may be removed briefly for photo-taking, and must be put on immediately after